wujsAct/aida/README.md

     `java -Xmx4G -cp target/aida-2.X.X-jar-with-dependencies.jar mpi.aida.CommandLineDisambiguator -t GRAPH -s -i "Einstein was born in Ulm"`

-`<INPUT-FILE>` is path to the text file to be annotated with entities.
+To process a file, remove `-s` and pass `<INPUT-FILE>` as parameter to `-i` instead, which is then treated as path to the text file to be annotated with entities.
 The format for `<INPUT-FILE>` should be plain text with UTF-8 encoding.

 Instead of `GRAPH`, you can put one of the following, corresponding to the settings described above: